Learn how easy it is to make the best french crepes! Light and soft with a crisp edge and buttery texture, they can be served sweet or savory.

 Here is an overview of the ingredients you’ll need for this recipe.
 Scroll down to the recipe card at the bottom for quantities.

-- Milk – Milk adds richness and moisture to the crepe batter.
-I’m using whole milk but 2% and skim should work as well.
+- Milk – Milk adds richness and moisture to the crêpe batter.
+I’m using whole milk, but 2% and skim should work as well.
 I have not tested this recipe with non-dairy milk.

 - Water – Water helps thin the batter.
 Use room temperature water.

-- Flour – Flour gives the crepes structure so they aren’t too thin.
-I recommend measuring using the spoon and level method as adding too much flour can result in thick crepes.
+- Flour – Flour gives the crêpes structure, so they aren’t too thin.
+I recommend measuring using the spoon and level method, as adding too much flour can result in thick crêpes.

 How to make this recipe